mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 1. Every React component's set of `props` needs to be converted to a new type.
 You can use the component's `propTypes` as a template for what `props` a given component can expect.
 This conversion to Typescript includes maintaining whether a given `prop` is required or not.
 An optional property in Typescript is noted by including a question mark at the end of the property's name.
 2. A component's `state` also needs to be defined using a type.
 The initial `state` assignment and any call to `setState` will be indicators of what values are present in the component's state.
 3. Once a component's `props` and `state` (if any) have been converted, you can define the component as `class MyComponent extends React.PureComponent<Props, State>`.
 You can omit the `State` portion if the component does not have its own `state`.
+4. Avoid use of the `any` type except in test files.
+The components themselves should be as well-defined as possible.
+5. Most objects we used are typed in the [mattermost-redux](https://github.com/mattermost/mattermost-redux) library, if you can't find a type you're looking for.
-4. Check that the types are all correct using the `make check-types` command.
+6. Check that the types are all correct using the `make check-types` command.

 ## Examples